Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 Commercial integration firms have pricing plans that offer support at all phases of the integration project.
 They provide documentation support and can provide the best practices for customization.

-Additionally, commercial integration software is built with changes to underlying systems in mind and are built to operate independently of changes to these underlying systems
+Additionally, commercial integration software is built with changes to underlying systems in mind and is built to operate independently of changes to these underlying systems

 One of the most critical advantages of acquiring commercial integration software, however, is the advantage of integration transparency.
 Your focus is on optimizing your business, not getting distracted by potentially messy in-house integration projects.
 Acquiring one of the best-in-breed integration software packages allows you to do just that.